sharpest-minds/hiring-tips/README.md

 ### Is there anything different about being a data scientist at a small (~20 employee) company?

 Yes.
 I won't be able to do any better at explaining this than to point you to [this Medium post](https://towardsdatascience.com/succeeding-as-a-data-scientist-in-small-companies-startups-92f59e22bd8c).

+### If I'm given a take home test with no deadline, how long should I take to submit it?

+Here's some advice from our mentors:

+> There is always a deadline.
+If not mentioned, ask for it.
+Many peope think that if you have a FT job and turn the asaignment in less than a day, you are taking time off your current job which is a red flag.

+> It's totally up to the employer. (...)
+For the problems with no deadline, spend as much time as you need to.
+They're more concerned about the quality and how you answer the question than handing it in as soon as possible.

+In other words: it depends.
+When in doubt, ask your mentor or message an admin on Slack.